 Editor's note: This story was originally published on July 13, 2017.
-In October, popular radio show host Delilah Rene announced that her son Zachariah had died by suicide following a long battle with depression.
-TODAY.com is republishing this story in light of that news.
+TODAY.com is republishing this story in light of the recent high-profile deaths of designer Kate Spade and chef Anthony Bourdain.
 If you or someone you know needs help, please contact the National Suicide Prevention hotline at 1-800-273-8255, anytime.

 It happened on a brutally hot night, in July, in Charleston, South Carolina.
 Janis had attended the College of Charleston for her freshman year, and decided to stay there in an apartment off campus, rather than come home to Myrtle Beach for the summer.

 She went into a closet, attached a leather belt to a hanger rod, and then secured it around her neck.

 When it comes to suicide, some warning signs are obvious: self-harm, for example.
 Others are more subtle: giving away something that was once coveted, or neglecting personal hygiene.
 Maybe those things can be brushed off as “just a phase,” or maybe they’re indicative of a plan that you just can’t see.
 That plan might be suicide.

 I keep coming back to one such warning sign, one that is so obvious now.
 I don’t know how I didn’t see it: not worrying about future consequences.
 My daughter grew apathetic about homework due dates, when all of her life she had been so conscientious; money problems that were sure to crop up were ignored.
 It was as though the thought of any impending doom in the future didn’t matter.